daanyaal1/20-questions-agent/readme.md

    - We could consider a strategy that randomly drops information when making guesses to prevent this bias
    - Another apporach may be to prompt the guesser agent to ask only 'absolute' questions like "Is the device's primary purpose for reading".
 This could help ensure the guesser agents knowledge is not grounded in 'fringe' attributes of the object in question.

+4. There's a fine balance between exploration and exploitation

+   - A too narrow line of questioning too early can be detrimental e.g. asking a question like 'is it a cactus' vs 'does it produce food' when the topic was 'sunflower'
+   - Even worse over-specifity early on can lead to a spiral of bad questioning that we never recover from!
+   - We could modify the prompt for the question generator to explicitly encourage more diverse questions.
+   - We could consider an epsilon-greedy approach to break such 'bad' cycles.
+Most of the time, we use the LLM to generate a question based on context, but occasionally (with probability ε) ask a completely random question from a predefined list of general questions.
+This strategy borrows ideas from reinforcement learning.
+   - We could use another LLM call to score the diversity of the generated question compared to previous questions, and reject questions that are too similar.

 5. Some games are going by with all questions and not a single guess!
 We could make guesses more likely later in the game and/or force a guess on the last go.

+   - More broadly, we should also consider when is the optimal time to make a guess rather than as a question?
+Is it better to restrict these to the end to avoid 'wasting' a turn or can we learn important information from incorrect guesses?